So6Rallye/csgo-market-sniper/README.md

 ## Planned

+- Auto download and install the required CSGOFloat extension.
+- Add a Proxy to the bot, using Brightdata, Oxylabs, Smartproxy or Scraperapi as different options for proxy services
 - Filter skins with or without stickers (currently limited by the CSGOFloat extension)
 - Setting to buy higher than set float skin, not lower only.
 - Buy stickers, cases, agents etc.